 Being British, you’d have thought I would have visited Ireland by now.
 After all, it’s so close!
-However, (like most) I have a tendency to neglect destinations on my doorstep… It took a recent invitation from a friend to prompt me to visit the ‘Emerald Isle’.
-Our Budget Ireland itinerary was as followed:
+However, (like most) I have a tendency to neglect destinations on my doorstep… It took a recent invitation from a friend to prompt me to visit the ‘Emerald Isle’, but it exceeded all expectations.

 Budget Ireland Itinerary: Day One (Dublin) –

 Our flight from London arrived in Dublin at 8am (you can imagine the ungodly time we had to get up to arrive that early!!).
 Considering our hostel check-in didn’t open until 3pm, we had a solid 7hours before we could settle down for a power nap.
 Thankfully our good friend caffeine came to the rescue and supplied us with energy so that we could spend this time exploring Dublin.

 CHECK OUT MY MORE DETAILED POST ON WHAT TO DO IN DUBLIN HERE!